 8. Hector Berlioz: Harold in Italy, Op.
 16

-I may be bending my self-imposed rules here, but I am not breaking them.
-This is not technically a viola concerto but a “symphony in four parts with viola obbligato.”
-As justification, I point to the renowned violinist Niccolò Paganini, for whom the piece was written, and who rejected Berlioz’ composition at first because the solo part was not prominent enough.
+Often mistaken for a concerto, this work was described by its composer as a “symphony in four parts with viola obbligato.”
+The renowned violinist Niccolò Paganini, for whom the piece was written, rejected Berlioz’ composition at first because the solo part was not prominent enough.
 The piece is based on Lord Bryon’s poem, Child Harold’s Pilgrimage.
 When the viola enters in the first movement (“Harold in the Mountains”), we are presented with a theme of such beauty that it seems to pierce one’s soul before it is even completely spun out.
 Berlioz had originally used the theme for his overture, Rob Roy, a work he thought unworthy and which he discarded.
 But he recognized the value of the piece’s central theme.
 There are wonderful melodies too in the second movement (“The Pilgrims’ March”) and, especially, the third movement (“Serenade”).
 But Harold wins a spot here because of the first movement.

 7. Jean Sibelius: Symphony No. 5 in E flat major, Op.
 82